Associate of Applied Science in Diagnostic Medical Sonography

 - Show, from official transcripts, successful completion of the following courses with a minimum grade of C:

-Course List Code Title Credits BIOL A111 Human Anatomy and Physiology I 4 BIOL A112 Human Anatomy and Physiology II 4 WRTG A111 Writing Across Contexts 3 MA A101 Medical Terminology 3 MATH A105 Intermediate Algebra 3 One of the following, or their equivalents: PHYS A123 Basic Physics I 2-3 or RADT A151 Radiographic Physics
+Course List Code Title Credits WRTG A111 Writing Across Contexts 3 WRTG A212 Writing and the Professions 3 or WRTG A213 Writing and the Sciences Complete 3 credits from the Oral Communication Skills GER list.
+3 BIOL A111 Human Anatomy and Physiology I 4 BIOL A112 Human Anatomy and Physiology II 4 MA A101 Medical Terminology 3 MA A104 Essentials of Human Disease 3 MATH A105 Intermediate Algebra (or higher) 3 PHYS A123 College Physics I 2-3 or RADT A151 Radiographic Physics

 - Submit a Diagnostic Medical Sonography program application.